google/neuroglancer/README.md

 # Examples

 A live demo is hosted at <https://neuroglancer-demo.appspot.com>.
-Use the viewer links below to open the demo preloaded with an example dataset.
+(The prior link opens the viewer without any preloaded dataset.)
+Use the viewer links below to open the viewer preloaded with an example dataset.

 The four-pane view consists of 3 orthogonal cross-sectional views as well as a 3-D view (with independent orientation) that displays 3-D models (if available) for the selected objects.
 All four views maintain the same center position.
 The orientation of the 3 cross-sectional views can also be adjusted, although they maintain a fixed orientation relative to each other.
 (Try holding the shift key and either dragging with the left mouse button or pressing an arrow key.)